Healthy Homes Assessment Johnsonville

 Johnsonville Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is a requirement for all Johnsonville and New Zealand rental homes where it is reasonably practicable to install.
+• Underfloor and ceiling insulation is a requirement to all Johnsonville and New Zealand rental homes where it is reasonably practicable to put in.

-• All boarder households (except Kainga Ora and Community Housing Providers with registered boarder household tenancies) must meet the Healthy Homes Standards regardless of when the tenancy began.
+• All the boarding houses (except Kainga Ora and registered Community Housing Provider Boarding house tenancies) must adhere to the Healthy Homes Standards regardless of the date when the tenancy started.

 From July 1st 2023

-• All houses which are rented through Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must be in compliance with the Healthy Homes Standards regardless of when the tenancy first began.
+• All homes rented by Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers are required to comply with the Healthy Homes Standards regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes